mozman/ezdxf/docs/source/concepts/ocs.rst

 The OCS was referred to as ECS in previous releases of AutoCAD.

-With OCS, the only additional information needed to describe the entity's position in 3D space is the 3D vector describing the Z axis of the OCS, and the elevation value.
+With OCS, the only additional information needed to describe the entity's position in 3D space is the 3D vector describing the z-axis of the OCS, and the elevation value.

-For a given Z axis (or extrusion) direction, there are an infinite number of coordinate systems, defined by translating the origin in 3D space and by rotating the X and Y axes around the Z axis.
-However, for the same Z axis direction, there is only one OCS.
+For a given z-axis (or extrusion) direction, there are an infinite number of coordinate systems, defined by translating the origin in 3D space and by rotating the x- and y-axis around the z-axis.
+However, for the same z-axis direction, there is only one OCS.
 It has the following properties:

 - Its origin coincides with the WCS origin.
-- The orientation of the X and Y axes within the XY plane are calculated in an arbitrary but consistent manner.
+- The orientation of the x- and y-axis within the xy-plane are calculated in an arbitrary but consistent manner.
   AutoCAD performs this calculation using the arbitrary axis algorithm.

 These entities do not lie in a particular plane.
 All points are expressed in world coordinates.
 Of these entities, only lines and points can be extruded.
-Their extrusion direction can differ from the world Z axis.
+Their extrusion direction can differ from the world z-axis.

-- :class:`Line`
+- :class:`~ezdxf.entities.Line`
-- :class:`Point`
+- :class:`~ezdxf.entities.Point`
-- :class:`3DFace`
+- :class:`~ezdxf.entities.3DFace`
-- :class:`Polyline` (3D)
+- :class:`~ezdxf.entities.Polyline` (3D)
-- :class:`Vertex` (3D)
+- :class:`~ezdxf.entities.Vertex` (3D)
-- :class:`Polymesh`
+- :class:`~ezdxf.entities.Polymesh`
-- :class:`Polyface`
+- :class:`~ezdxf.entities.Polyface`
-- :class:`Viewport`
+- :class:`~ezdxf.entities.Viewport`

 These entities are planar in nature.
 All points are expressed in object coordinates.
 All of these entities can be extruded.
-Their extrusion direction can differ from the world Z axis.
+Their extrusion direction can differ from the world z-axis.

-- :class:`Circle`
+- :class:`~ezdxf.entities.Circle`
-- :class:`Arc`
+- :class:`~ezdxf.entities.Arc`
-- :class:`Solid`
+- :class:`~ezdxf.entities.Solid`
-- :class:`Trace`
+- :class:`~ezdxf.entities.Trace`
-- :class:`Text`
+- :class:`~ezdxf.entities.Text`
-- :class:`Attrib`
+- :class:`~ezdxf.entities.Attrib`
-- :class:`Attdef`
+- :class:`~ezdxf.entities.Attdef`
-- :class:`Shape`
+- :class:`~ezdxf.entities.Shape`
-- :class:`Insert`
+- :class:`~ezdxf.entities.Insert`
-- :class:`Polyline` (2D)
+- :class:`~ezdxf.entities.Polyline` (2D)
-- :class:`Vertex` (2D)
+- :class:`~ezdxf.entities.Vertex` (2D)
-- :class:`LWPolyline`
+- :class:`~ezdxf.entities.LWPolyline`
-- :class:`Hatch`
+- :class:`~ezdxf.entities.Hatch`
-- :class:`Image`
+- :class:`~ezdxf.entities.Image`

-Some of a :class:`Dimension`'s points are expressed in WCS and some in OCS.
+Some of a :class:`~ezdxf.entities.Dimension`'s points are expressed in WCS and some in OCS.

 Elevation
 ---------

-Elevation Group code 38:
+Elevation group code 38:

 Exists only in output from versions prior to R11.
 Otherwise, Z coordinates are supplied as part of each of the entity's defining points.